-To be eligible for a Cosmetology license or Esthetics specialty license, an applicant must do the following:
+To be eligible for a Cosmetology.
+Esthetics specialty or Barber license, an applicant must do the following:

 - 1. Pass a written and practical examination - 2.
 Submit a completed application on a TDLR approved form - 3.
 Pay the TDLR fees required in section 83.80 in the rules and regulations book - 4.
-Be at least 17 years of age - Have obtained a high school diploma, or high school diploma equivalent, or have passed a valid examination administered by a certified testing agency that measures the person's ability to benefit from training.
+Be at least 17 years of age - 5.
+Have obtained a high school diploma, or high school diploma equivalent, or have passed a valid examination administered by a certified testing agency that measures the person's ability to benefit from training.
 (Ogle School does not admit ability-to-benefit students.) - 6.
 Have completed the following hours of cosmetology curriculum in a beauty culture school: - a.
-For a Cosmetology license 1500 hours of instruction - b.
-For an Esthetics specialty license 750 hours of instruction
+Cosmetology license 1000 hours of instruction - b.
+Esthetics specialty license 750 hours of instruction - c.
+Barber license 1000 hours of instruction